mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 {{"demo": "CrudFormSlots.js", "height": 600, "iframe": true}}

+#### Hide page titles and breadcrumbs

+The `pageContainer` slot can be used to override the default page container and use a custom wrapper component instead:

+{{"demo": "CrudPageContainerSlots.js", "height": 500, "iframe": true}}

 ## Advanced configuration

 For more flexibility of customization, and especially if you want full control over where to place the different CRUD pages, you can use the `List`, `Show`, `Create` and `Edit` subcomponents instead of the all-in-one `Crud` component.